-The vda-install script will recognize if VDI 3 is installed and will ask if you want to update.
+The vda-install script will recognize if VDI 3 or 3.1 is installed and will ask if you want to update.
 By answering 'y', the installation part of the update process will be started.
-The old VDI 3 packages will be un-installed and replaced by the new VDI 3.1 packages.
+The old VDI 3 or 3.1 packages will be un-installed and replaced by the new VDI 3.1.1 packages.